Guaranteed to teach you things you never knew.

 The StoryCorps App

-One of the compelling features of the StoryCorps App is its connection to the Library of Congress.
-Unlike StoryWorth, which collects stories for the purpose of generating a private family keepsake, StoryCorps allows users to upload their recorded interviews to the StoryCorps Archive housed at the American Folklife Center at the Library of Congress.
-This gives users the unique opportunity to contribute directly to American history.
-The app, with its emphasis on connection, dialogue, and shared historical legacy, offers a more interactive and public alternative to StoryWorth's private, question-based format.
+One of the most compelling features of the StoryCorps App is its connection to the Library of Congress.
+Unlike Storyworth, which focuses on creating a private family keepsake, StoryCorps allows users to upload their recorded interviews to the StoryCorps Archive at the American Folklife Center within the Library of Congress.
+This gives participants the unique opportunity to contribute their stories to the broader fabric of American history.
+With its focus on connection, dialogue, and shared legacy, the StoryCorps App offers a more interactive and public alternative to Storyworth’s private, question-based format.

 No Story Lost